VDA5050/VDA5050/VDA5050_EN.md

 The reason for using the proposed scheme of "key": "actualKey", "value": "actualValue" is to keep the implementation generic.
 The "actualValue" can be of any possible JSON data type, such as float, bool, and even an object.

-## 7.3 Rotations on the spot
+## 7.3 Rotation on the spot

-Rotations on the spot should be represented in an order as edges between two nodes with the same `x` and `y` coordinates and a different `theta`.
-In this case, the edge must have `rotationAllowed` set to true and should not have a `trajectory` defined.
+A rotation on the spot should be represented as an edge between two nodes that share the same `x` and `y` coordinates but differ in `theta`.
+In this case, the edge must have `rotationAllowed` set to true and must not define a `trajectory`.

 Example:

 ```
 "nodes": [
   { "nodeId": "N1", "sequenceId": 4, "released": true, "actions": [], "nodePosition": { "x": 74.11, "y": 0.815, "mapId": "map1", "theta": 0 }},
-  { "nodeId": "N1", "sequenceId": 6, "released": true, "actions": [], "nodePosition": { "x": 74.11, "y": 0.815, "mapId": "map1", "theta": 1.570796 }}
+  { "nodeId": "N1", "sequenceId": 6, "released": true, "actions": [], "nodePosition": { "x": 74.11, "y": 0.815, "mapId": "map1", "theta": 1.5707964 }}
 ],
 "edges": [
   { "edgeId": "E1", "sequenceId": 5, "released": true, "startNodeId": "N1", "endNodeId": "N1", "rotationAllowed": true, "actions": [] }